itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Celebrate your hidden victories, they're the silent triumphs shaping the essence of who you are.
 * It is pointless trying to know where the way leads.
 Think only about your first step, the rest will come.
 * Excuses don't get results.
 Results come from actions, no matter how small or imperfect.
 Take 1 step, then another, then another.
 No excuses. #Motivation #Success #Action #Advice
 * In real life, there is no such thing as second place.
 Either you are a winner, or you’re not !!!
 * Dream BIG dreams!
 Only big dreams have the power to move your mind and spirit.
 * Time is precious.
 Make sure you spend it with right people.
-* Keep yourself simple and approachable.
-Remain real and honest.
-The whole world will love you.
 * The wounds of the past will shape the wisdom of tomorrow !!
-* Real responsibility means to live and speak in such a way as to strengthen Peopls’s faith and not to disturb it. #Advice #Motivation #Faith
+* Real responsibility means to live and speak in such a way as to strengthen People’s faith and not to disturb it. #Advice #Motivation #Faith
 * Nothing is permanent.
 Don't stress yourself too much, because no matter how bad the situation is, it will change. #Motivation #Challenges
 * Miracles don't come to those who wait.
 Miracles come to those who create opportunities for them to occur. #Motivation #Success #Miracles
 * Refuse what rejects you; invest in paths that reciprocate your worth and effort! #Motivation #Success #Advice